-You can use a common connection or establish a secure connection with SSL if necessary.
+You can also establish a common or an SSL connection.

 - Bind an EIP to the GeminiDB Cassandra instance node and set security group rules.
-For details, see Binding and Unbinding an EIP and Configuring Security Group Rules. - 2.
+For details, see Binding an EIP to a GeminiDB Cassandra Instance Node and Setting Security Group Rules for a GeminiDB Cassandra Instance. - 2.
 An ECS has been created.
 The following uses a Linux ECS as an example.
 For details, see Purchasing an ECS in Getting Started with Elastic Cloud Server. - 3.
-Download and install the Cassandra client that matches the CPU type of the ECS. - If the CPU type is x86, download the Cassandra client installation package. - If the CPU type is Kunpeng, download the Cassandra client installation package. - 4.
-Before accessing an instance using an SSL connection, obtain the SSL certificate by referring to Downloading the SSL Certificate.
+Download and install the Cassandra client that matches the CPU type of the ECS. - If the CPU type is x86, download the Cassandra client. - If the CPU type is Kunpeng, download the Cassandra client. - 4.
+Before connecting to an instance over SSL, obtain an SSL certificate.
+For details, see Downloading the SSL Certificate.